bansal-harsh-2504/DevOps/Docker/notes.md

 - **Optimize layer caching** by copying dependencies first.
 - **Use Docker volumes** to persist important data.
 - **Leverage multi-stage builds** to reduce final image size.

----
-This refined guide improves structure, readability, and completeness while maintaining all key details. 🚀